HebeHH/labtest-dashboard/README.md

 A modern, interactive dashboard for visualizing and tracking laboratory test results over time.
 This application helps users monitor their health metrics with intuitive visualizations, trend analysis, and customizable dashboards.

+## 🌟 Motivation

+I created this dashboard because I've accumulated numerous test results from managing my diabetes over the years.
+Unfortunately, most medical offices don't provide easy access to historical data - test results are typically scattered across individual forms or PDFs, making it difficult to track trends over time.
+This tool helps consolidate and visualize that data in a meaningful way.

 ## ✨ Features

 - **📊 Comprehensive Test Visualization**: View individual test results with clear visual indicators for acceptable ranges.